ibm-cloud-docs/FileStorage/replication.md

 7. Review your order, and read the service agreement.
 If you agree with the terms, check the box.
 8. Click **Place Order**.

-## Creating the initial replica from the SLCLI
+## Creating the initial replica from the CLI
 {: #createrepCLI}
 {: cli}